rakudo/rakudo/docs/language_versions.md

 ## Releases

-Releases will be cut from master.
+Releases will be cut from some branch.
 The release manager will have the advantage of knowing they are releasing something that has already passed a bunch of automated quality checks.
 The release process will be something like:

-* Create a release branch based off master
+* Create a release branch based off some branch
 * Do release-related commits in the branch (announcement, last change log updates, bump VERSION, etc.)
 * Cut the release (produce the tarball, etc.)
 * Tag the released commit
-* Merge the release branch into nom (so it will end up merged into master also later)
+* Merge the release branch into master (so it will end up merged into some branch also later)

 We can script some of this (the branch creation, stubbing announcement,